bezark/FCLC-Video-Game-Design/Assignments/2D/2DGame.md

 - **2D Process Paper due 3/18**

 #### Grading Criteria: (Total 20 Points)
-- **Concept Proposal (0-5 points):** Points awarded for submiting writing that adresses the 4 prompts on or before the deadline.
 - **Meeting stated design goals (0-4):** Does the game have a clear objective, perspective(character/world/universe), ending condition and emptional impact?
 - **Tutorial (0-4):** Does the game itself teach players how to play it?
 When conducting in class playtests, you will not be allowed to explain how to play the game, so make sure players can learn how to play the game just by interacting with it.
-- **Individual Coding Contribution (0-3):** Each member of the group should author at least one scene that has a script that contributes to the gameplay.
+- **Individual Coding Contribution (0-4):** Each member of the group should author at least one scene that has a script that contributes to the gameplay.
 This should be evident on github.
 Students will be individually graded for this section.
-- **Robust(0-2):** Can the game run from beginning to end without crashing?
+- **Robust(0-4):** Can the game run from beginning to end without crashing?
-- **Polish (0-2):** Spending a little extra effort on visuals, sounds or Juice can go a long way!
+- **Polish (0-4):** Spending a little extra effort on visuals, sounds or Juice can go a long way!

 #### Tips for Success:
 - **Begin with Basics:** Start with simple game mechanics and gradually add complexity.
 Remember, a well-executed simple game is better than a complex one that's unfinished or unplayable.